society-for-the-blind/nixos-azure-deploy/README.md

 # Deploy custom images and NixOS VMs to Azure

+## 0. Background

+Wanted to use [NixOps](https://github.com/NixOS/nixops) to deploy NixOS virtual machines to the Azure cloud, but apparently [the Azure backend has been removed](https://github.com/NixOS/nixops/pull/1131).
+[Cole Mickens](https://github.com/colemickens) wrote a script called [`azure-new`](https://github.com/NixOS/nixpkgs/tree/master/nixos/maintainers/scripts/azure-new), and shared it in the [Nixpkgs repo](https://github.com/NixOS/nixpkgs), which is basically a replacement for the missing [NixOps](https://github.com/NixOS/nixops).  backend.
+(There was already a script called `azure`, hence the name.)
+The notion is that once the NixOS machines are deployed, they can be managed with [NixOps](https://github.com/NixOS/nixops).
+(TODO: Prove this statement.)

+Created a [pull request](https://github.com/NixOS/nixpkgs/pull/95279) with some changes that made a script more straightforward for myself, but [Cole](https://github.com/colemickens) already started working on a more modern alternative, [`flake-azure-demo`](https://github.com/colemickens/flake-azure-demo/tree/dev).
+(For help and more info see IRC channel #nixos-azure, with [logs](https://logs.nix.samueldr.com/nixos-azure/).)

+Not being up to date with flakes and not wanting to lose my changes (or have them embedded in thousands of Nixpkgs repo branches), I moved all related commits into this repo.
+(Stackoverflow threads that helped: [How to show git log history (i.e., all the related commits) for a sub directory of a git repo?](https://stackoverflow.com/questions/16343659/how-to-show-git-log-history-for-a-sub-directory-of-a-git-repo) and [How to copy commits from one Git repo to another?](https://stackoverflow.com/questions/37471740/how-to-copy-commits-from-one-git-repo-to-another).)

 ## 1. Demo

+<sup>This has been part of the original script, and it may be relevant still.</sup>

 Here's a demo of this being used: https://asciinema.org/a/euXb9dIeUybE3VkstLWLbvhmp